zawzaww/zawzaww.github.io/_drafts/storage-provisioning-k8s.md

 ## Background
 ### Introduction to Kubernetes Persistent Volumes

-Firstly, we need to understand basic concepts on Kubernetes persistent volume and how Kubernetes creates and manages persistent volumes.
+Firstly, we need to understand basic concepts on Kubernetes *Persistent Volumes* and how Kubernetes creates and manages persistent volumes.
 So, we will learn the basics before we setup and configure storage provisioning on the Kubernetes platform.

 Basically, Kubernetes has the following main two API resources to manage persistent storage.